shway0/Gpt/TASKS.md

 - [ ] Delivery

 ## Current Focus
-- Drafting remaining Act I chapters (15-20) with emphasis on:
+- Planning for Act II development with emphasis on:
-  - External action
-  - Spoken conflict
-  - Tangible tension
-  - Dialogue that drives decisions
+  - Wei's exploration of his transformed state
+  - The Warden's influence on the Wastes
+  - The Order's response to the disturbances
+  - Ru Yun's journey to find Wei
-  - Encounters instead of monologues
+  - Further development of balanced cultivation techniques
-  - Group tension dynamics
-  - Choices with visible consequences